Fall Lawn Care Application Improvements Facts:

 Why fall is the best time to improve your lawn and why fall lawn care applications are recommended for most cities in the US.
 So here are the lawn care improvements that are best done during fall:

 The key to managing a healthy lawn is to have a strong root system backed up by a large carbohydrate (food) reserve stored in the roots and crown of the plant.
 This allows the grass to recover from long winter dormancy and to with stand stress incurred by summer drought, disease, insects and other environmental problems.

 - Cool air temperatures in the fall reduce the amount of foliage the plant produces; thus reducing the amount of energy it takes to support the top growth.
 Even though air temperatures are cool – ground temperatures remain ideal and allow root growth to flourish.

-- This set of circumstance make fall the optimum time to fertilize as all added nutrients are going to be used for root growth and food storage through photosynthesis.
-Aggressively fertilizing in the fall will produce a thicker, healthier lawn, and will provide an earlier green up in the spring.
+- This set of circumstances makes fall the perfect time to fertilize as all added nutrients are used for root growth and food storage through photosynthesis.
+Aggressively fertilizing in the fall will produce a thicker, healthier lawn, and will provide an earlier green-up in the spring.

 Best time to Aerate

 It is well documented that Lawn core aeration is one of the keys to a healthy lawn.
 Aeration breaks up the compaction allowing fertilizer, water, and oxygen to penetrate the root zone.
 It also propagates the turf by severing the roots and crowns of the plant.

 For the same reasons, fall is the best time to fertilize and to aerate.
 Breaking up the compaction and allowing room for roots to grow at a time of the season when root growth flourishes, serves to accelerate the process and leads to a much thicker and healthier lawn.

 Best time to seed